 The Gulf countries, notably the six member nations of the Gulf Cooperation Council (GCC) comprising Bahrain, Kuwait, Qatar, Oman, Saudi Arabia, and the United Arab Emirates, which depend on their energy sector (oil) revenues for up to 40% of their GDP in some cases, have made considerable efforts to diversify their economies away from oil through the adoption of several measures to promote trade and investment in the region.
-Investments in the manufacturing sector grew substantially during the past two years and it seems the region is gradually recovering from the aftershocks of the Gulf War.
-The year 1996 witnessed new developments and efforts towards regional economic integration in the Arab world and the GCC countries: GCC members decided to harmonize trade tariffs and to promote economic cooperation among member states; the Arab League called for the creation of a free trade zone by the year 2008 through the implementation of the inter-Arab trade agreement; the Arab Fund for Economic and Social Development (AFESD) undertook preparatory work for the creation of a financing entity for private sector projects (see report on AFESD); a Business Development Department at the Islamic Development Bank was established, and a rating agency in Bahrain was created by the Arab Monetary Fund to provide ratings for Arab financial institutions.
+Investments in the manufacturing sector grew substantially and it seems the region is gradually recovering from the aftershocks of the Gulf War.
+The 1990s have witnessed new developments and efforts towards regional economic integration in the Arab world and the GCC countries: GCC members decided to harmonize trade tariffs and to promote economic cooperation among member states; the Arab League called for the creation of a free trade zone by the year 2008 through the implementation of the inter-Arab trade agreement; the Arab Fund for Economic and Social Development (AFESD) undertook preparatory work for the creation of a financing entity for private sector projects (see report on AFESD); a Business Development Department at the Islamic Development Bank was established, and a rating agency in Bahrain was created by the Arab Monetary Fund to provide ratings for Arab financial institutions.

-These initiatives were accompanied by reforms for developing Arab financial markets and linking them together, improving investment codes and incentives, diversifying revenue bases (Bahrain is becoming a major financial centre in the region, UAE and Oman are developing gradually their tourism sector), liberalizing interest and exchange rate policies, and adopting privatization programs.
-These developments illustrate a regional commitment to liberalizing inter-Arab trade, fostering growth and accelerating some degree of Pan-Arab economic integration.
+These initiatives were accompanied by reforms for developing Arab financial markets and linking them together, improving investment codes and incentives, diversifying revenue bases (Bahrain has become a major financial centre in the region, UAE and Oman are developing gradually their tourism sector), liberalizing interest and exchange rate policies, and adopting privatization programs.
+The GCC countries are encouraging a greater role for the private sector, even foreign, in the development of their economies.
+These developments illustrate regional commitment to liberalizing inter-Arab trade, fostering growth and accelerating some degree of Pan-Arab economic integration.
 There is a growing awareness of the Arab regional group's financial clout, and its determination to use revenues as investments to develop their respective economies, and also its desire to look ahead to a future with a more solid and diversified investment base and source of income.

-Interestingly, the majority of Arab and Islamic development funds and regional financial institutions are based in three Gulf countries: Saudi Arabia, Kuwait and the Arab Emirates, with the exception of the BADEA (Banque arabe pour le développement économique en Afrique) and AAAID (Arab Authority for Agricultural Investment and Development), based in Sudan.
+Interestingly, the majority of Arab and Islamic development funds and regional financial institutions are based in three Gulf countries: Saudi Arabia, Kuwait and the Arab Emirates, with the exception of the BADEA (Banque arabe pour le dévelopment économique en Afrique) and AAAID (Arab Authority for Agricultural Investment and Development) based in Sudan and the OPEC Fund in Vienna.
+In fact, these three Gulf countries are usually the major shareholders of the institutions mentioned in this report.
 Several private and religious charitable organizations complete the vast amount of financial resources made available for development assistance or for Arab economic integration and development.